software-trizzey/nasa-project/README.md

 The goal of this project is to create a RESTFul API that will serve planet data to the client.

+**UPDATE:** After successfully creating the backend API.
+I plan to practice using various tools to automate the project.
+You can view these tools in the stack section below.

 ### Stack

 - React
 - [ARWES Sci-Fi UI Framework](https://github.com/arwes/arwes)
 - Node.js & Express.js
+- JEST for testing
+- GitHub Actions for CI/CD Pipline
+- AWS & Docker for Cloud Hosting

 ## Getting Started